chinasatokolo/chinasatokolo/README.md

 - 👩🏿‍💻 I’m currently working on a research study to learn more about perceptions of AI in emerging countries
 - 🌱 I’m currently learning how VC funds work
 - 🤝 I’m looking to collaborate on video recognition techniques for fine-grained motions
-- 💬 Ask me about being in grad school, side-hustling, or diversity in tech
+- 💬 Ask me about being in grad school, side-hustling, or bias in machine learning
 - 📫 How to reach me: go through my [website](www.chinasaokolo.com)!
 - ⚡ Fun fact: I've been to over 20 countries and lived in 3!